Target Tracking via LiDAR-RADAR Sensor Fusion for Autonomous Racing: METHODOLOGY

 We associate the incoming measurements to the predicted track position by computing the Mahalanobis Distance for every track-measurement pair, defined as $D_m$.
 To ensure a uniform distance computation across different sensor types, we only employ the $\{x,y\}$ position of the RADAR measurement and the relative submatrix of $S$ according to:

-We evaluate the Mahalanobis Distance for every track-measure pair, building a cost matrix.
-We impose an upper Gating Threshold on the computed Mahalanobis distance in order to inhibit the association of measures that are too far away from the corresponding track, and then we use the Munkres Algorithm to find the track-measurement assignment with the lowest overall cost.

-The use of the Mahalanobis distance for data association allows the data association process to encompass information about the current track state estimation confidence: a track that has not been corrected for long will have a larger association region to reflect the larger uncertainty associated to the current vehicle pose estimate.
+We evaluate the Mahalanobis Distance for every track-measurement pair, building a cost matrix.
+We impose an upper gating threshold on the computed Mahalanobis distance in order to inhibit the association of measurements that are too far away from the corresponding track, and then we use the Munkres Algorithm to find the track-measurement assignment with the lowest overall cost.
+The use of the Mahalanobis distance for data association allows the data association process to encompass information about the current track state estimation confidence: a track that has not been corrected for long will have a larger association region to reflect the larger uncertainty associated with the EKF position estimate.

-After the Data Association step, measurements associated to a track will be used to correct the EKF state prediction, while those measurements that have not been associated to an existing track will be used to spawn a new track.
+After the Data Association step, measurements associated with a track will be used to correct the EKF state prediction, while every measurement that has not been associated with an existing track will be used to spawn a new track.